nod3zer0/studip-marketplace-plugin/README.md

 This feature is meant to transfer data when migrating Catalog plugin to another instance.
 It is available in `Catalog -> Config -> Export/Import`.
 Data are exported in JSON format.
 When importing data all of the already existing data are lost.

+## How to use plugin

+Information on how to use plugin is in help menus and help tour that starts on first load of the plugin and can be restarted in help menus.